No matter how much you love and are succeeding in your current job, you should always have at least an inkling of a career backup plan.

 Building a Career Backup Plan

-For these reasons, and many others, you should have a Plan B and ideally a Plan C. People talk about having “f*** you” money.
+Whether your full time, part time, or just starting out, you should have a Plan B and ideally a Plan C in your career path.
+People talk about having “f*** you” money.
 That sounds great in practice, but let’s face it: the vast majority of us don’t have enough money in the bank to go a long stretch without an income.
 If you do, you should feel fortunate.

 Ask the Right Questions